-In October 2015, the European Court of Justice invalidated the European Commission's decision of 2000 regarding the transfer of personal data from the EU to the United States (known as the Safe Harbor Decision).
+In October 2015, the European Court of Justice invalidated the European Commission's decision regarding the transfer of personal data from the EU to the United States (known as the Safe Harbor Decision).
 Prior to the ruling of the European Court of Justice, the Safe Harbor Decision provided a mechanism that facilitated personal data transfers to the United States in compliance with the EU's Directive on Data Protection.
 Our money transfer business relies on the transfer of EU citizens' personal information to the United States to enable payment of money remittance transactions to beneficiaries through our correspondent network.
 Despite the October 2015 ruling of the European Court of Justice, we believe we remain in compliance with EU regulations regarding the transfer of personal data to the United States.
-Until a new agreement between the EU and the United States is completed, there is significant regulatory uncertainty surrounding data transfers from the EU to the United States.
 If we are unable to transfer personal data from the EU to the United States or other countries where we operate, then it could affect the manner in which we provide our services or adversely affect our financial results.